sagbeyeg/sagbeyeg/README.md

 - 🌱 I’m currently learning algorithms and data structures
 - ⚡ Fun fact: I'm passionate about self-development and community building!

+## 🎨 Projects 🎨
+🛩 Traverse 🛩 Demo | Frontend Repo
+🛩 A social media and all inclusive travel booking application that takes away all the stress of planning a trip.
+React, Redux and Ruby on Rails
+🌬 Exhale 🌬 Demo | Frontend Repo
+🌬 a mindfulness app designed to help users find more happiness, joy and meaning in their lives through mindful living practices.
+📔 Twumbler 📔 Demo | Frontend Repo
+📔 A private journaling application that gives a user the opportunity for emotional catharsis and regulation. vanilla Javascript & Ruby on Rails.
+🎮 B@cklg 🎮 Demo | Frontend Repo
+🎮 A video game cataloging application that helps gamers perform an advanced search and track their video games.
+Ruby on Rails
 ## 🛠 Languages & Tools 🛠

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>